Pearls from artists* # 304

 Comments are welcome!

-Posted on June 13, 2018, in An Artist's Life, Art in general, Inspiration, Pearls from Artists, Quotes and tagged "how to experience", "No Time to Spare: Thinking About What Matters", "Palaver", artists, explanation, fiction writer, museum art, reading, review, soft pastel on sandpaper, Ursula K. Le Guin.
+Posted on June 13, 2018, in 2018, An Artist's Life, Art in general, Inspiration, Pearls from Artists, Quotes and tagged "how to experience", "No Time to Spare: Thinking About What Matters", "Palaver", artists, explanation, fiction writer, museum art, reading, review, soft pastel on sandpaper, Ursula K. Le Guin.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on Pearls from artists* # 304.